MihaiHMO/-Physical-Verification-using-SKY130/README.md

 ![](Day2/2-0.png)

-Exploring styles: available styles , selected style → Vendor
+Exploring cif styles: available styles , selected style → Vendor

 Magics has a search database with `.mag` extension ; GDS files do not have such a database so we need to point the file from the PDK, GDS is just reading the top level cells to insert in the layout you ca use the cell manager.